-Most of the answers came as personal anecdotes from other nurses who have made the transition.
-I noted that there were many similarities in their career paths as well as with my own.
-There were a lot of variations as well.
+Most of the answers were personal anecdotes from nurses who made the transition.
+I noted that some had career paths similar to mine, while others had vastly different experiences.
 Some volunteered for informatics-related responsibilities, like I did, while others had the role handed to them by management.
-Some decided to pursue a graduate degree while others earned an informatics or project management-related certification, and still others did both.
+Some decided to pursue a graduate degree, while others earned an informatics or project management-related certification.
+Some nurses did both.

-Please also note that I have not dubbed these steps “simple” or “easy” – most of them involve a set of preparatory steps, and many of them are complicated and may take significant time and energy.
-Please consider these steps/ways/tips as guidelines which are intended to help you take that first in the transition.
-I also want to give you a sense of what other nurses, with motivation and planning, were able to accomplish.
-Good luck!
+Below is a list of possible ways to help you transition to a career in nursing informatics, compiled from my informal “research” and my own experience.
+I have not dubbed these steps “simple” or “easy”, because most of them involve a set of preparatory steps, and some of them are complex and may require a significant commitment in time and energy.
+Oftentimes, it takes a combination of these steps to break into your first official Nursing Informatics job.
+Please consider these as general guidelines which are intended to help you take that first step in the transition.